mezstd/littlefs/SPEC.md

 - By default, any values in littlefs are stored in little-endian byte order.

-- The littlefs uses the value of 0xffffffff to represent a null block address.
+- The littlefs uses the value of `0xffffffff` to represent a null block address.

-## Metadata pairs
+## Directories / Metadata pairs

 Metadata pairs form the backbone of the littlefs and provide a system for distributed atomic updates.
 Even the superblock is stored in a metadata pair.